RedHatOfficial/ocp4-vsphere-upi-automation/README.md

             <certficate content>
          -----END CERTIFICATE-----
    ```
 8. When doing the restrcited network install and following instructions from [restricted.md](restricted.md), furnish details related to the registry with a section like below.
-If `registry.enabled` is set to `False` anything related to the `registry` wouldn't be picked up.
+If `registry.enabled` is set to `False` anything defined under `registry` and the registry setup is ignored
    ```
    registry:
       enabled: true